TimHanewich/tetris-ai-mini/article.md

 self.model.compile(optimizer=keras.optimizers.Adam(learning_rate=0.003), loss="mse")
 ```

+To see the code that constructs and trains the neural network, check it out on GitHub [here](https://github.com/TimHanewich/tetris-ai-mini/blob/master/src/intelligence.py).
+To see how a game state is converted to a flattened integer array representation, check out that conversion function [here](https://github.com/TimHanewich/tetris-ai-mini/blob/master/src/representation.py).

 ## The Reward Function
 As mentioned above, the neural network is designed to approximate the **Q-Value** of each potential move from any given state of the game.
 "Q-Value" is just a fancy term for a blend of current and future rewards (i.e. "in the immediate term and long term, how well will this move serve me?").
 If the model is able to approximate the reward for all four possible moves from any state, the model can simply pick the move that it thinks will return the greatest reward as the **suggested next optimal move**.